Cray-HPE/docs-csm/operations/hardware_state_manager/Component_Group_Members.md

 cray hsm groups members create --id x1c0s0b0n0 blue
 ```

-### Remove Group Members

-Single members with the specified component name (xname) are removed from the given group.
+## Remove group members

+Single components may be removed from a given group, assuming that they are currently a member
+of that group.

-Remove a member from a group:
+(`ncn-mw#`) Remove a member from a group:

 ```bash
 cray hsm groups members delete MEMBER_ID GROUP_LABEL